Teckdegen/stellaai/README.md

 ### AI Generation Issues
 - Ensure you have internet connectivity
 - Try rephrasing your request if the AI doesn't understand
+- Switch between AI models if one isn't working well

 ### Code Validation Issues
 - The AI can fix most syntax errors automatically